Meningitis Birth Injuries

 Neonates should not be prescribed corticosteroids to treat meningitis.
 High fever and lethargy are two telltale signs that an infection is present.
 The specific symptoms of meningitis include:

 - Sensitivity to light

 - Frequent headaches or pains in the neck

 If not treated quickly, however, the infection can cause irreparable damage.
-If symptoms are present, it may require a simple spinal tap to detect the bacteria in the spinal fluid and then address it accordingly.Long Term Effects
+If symptoms are present, it may require a simple spinal tap or lumbar puncture to detect the bacteria in spinal fluid and then address it accordingly.

-When left untreated, bacterial meningitis attacks nerve and brain function and the damage cannot be repaired.
-Common complications that require a lifetime of care include mental retardation, seizures, hearing loss and paralysis.
-Medical care for these conditions over a lifetime can cost millions of dollars— for conditions that are the result of a physician’s inability to perform his or her basic duties.
+When left untreated, bacterial meningitis attacks nerve and brain function, and the damage cannot be repaired.
+Common complications that require lifelong care include mental retardation, seizures, spinal cord damage, hearing loss, and paralysis.
+It may also permanently damage the immune system.

-Is your child suffering from the long term effects of bacterial meningitis because the infection was not detected or treated in a timely manner, you are entitled to compensation not only for the cost of medical care but for the pain and suffering your child must endure the rest of their life.
+Is your child suffering from the long-term effects of bacterial meningitis because the infection was not detected or treated promptly?
+You are entitled to compensation not only for the cost of medical care but for the pain and suffering your child must endure the rest of their life.

 Medical Negligence Attorneys in Chicago, IL Who are Committed to Prosecuting Your Case